nikhilrai-tech/Storlyy/README.md

 3. Upon successful submission, you will receive a confirmation email at the provided email address.
 4. To view all submitted forms, navigate to http://localhost:8000/user-form/list_forms/.

-## Deployment

-This project can be deployed to a production environment using platforms like Heroku, PythonAnywhere, or any other cloud server provider.
-Make sure to configure the necessary environment variables for production settings, including database and email configurations.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this project, feel free to submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.